Babies have genius potential. A child's

-3) The child needs to be in a receptive mood whenever you show bits.
+3) The child needs to be in a receptive mood whenever you show flashcards.

 4) Do not attempt to have a session with a child that is tired or sick.
-And do not attempt to have a session with a child that is preoccupied with something else, especially something he enjoys.
+And do not attempt to have a session with a child that is preoccupied with something else.

-5) Prepare the environment by eliminating distractions such as TV, radio, stereo and phone.
+5) Prepare the environment by eliminating distractions such as media, music, and phone.

 6) Good lighting is essential.

-7) Enthusiastically announce that you have bits to show and tell the category you are offering.
-Ask the child if he would like to see them.
+7) Enthusiastically announce that you have cards to show and tell the category you are offering.
+Ask the child if she would like to see them.

 8) Hold the cards 18 inches away from the child at the child's eye level.

 9) Work from the back of the stack towards the front.